 - Artha is another important concept in Hinduism.
 The word Artha has multiple meanings and it is difficult to explain in one word.
 Artha can be briefly explained as the “means of life” and it includes material prosperity.
 Artha can also be defined as an attitude and capability that enables one to make a living, to remain alive, to thrive as a free person.
 It includes economic prosperity, security and health of oneself and those one feels responsible for.

-- Another major beliefs of Hinduism is the concept of reincarnation and it is also the central belief in Hinduism.
-Reincarnation means the soul or Atman takes a new body after death and it grows and matures and repeat this cycle until it attains Moksha.
+- Other major beliefs of Hinduism are the concept of reincarnation and it is also the central belief in Hinduism.
+Reincarnation means the soul or Atman takes a new body after death and it grows and matures and repeats this cycle until it attains Moksha.
 Therefore main aim of Hinduism is liberation from the cycle of rebirth.
-Christianity or Islam are based on end-of-time concept, where if you waste your present life then you will go in hell.
+Christianity or Islam are based on the end-of-time concept, where if you waste your present life then you will go to hell.
 But Hinduism gives you chance to wash away your sins in next birth.

 - Hindus believe in a circular concept of time (rather than the linear time concept of the Western world).
 Each time cycle in Hinduism has 4 main periods.
-They are the Satya Yuga (golden age of innocence), Tretha Yuga, Dwapara Yuga and Kali Yuga.
+They are the Satya Yuga (the golden age of innocence), Tretha Yuga, Dwapara Yuga and Kali Yuga.

 - There are three main Guns (qualities or attributes) in Hinduism.
 They are Sattva Gun (goodness, constructive, harmonious), Rajas Gun (passion, active, confused), and Tamas Gun (darkness, destructive, chaotic).
 The Sattva Gun increases the chances of Moksha and Tamas Gun decreases it.
 If one has Rajas Gun he will remain same.